s341507/data2410-portfolio2/docs/rapport.md

 apt-get install zabbix-sql-scripts
 ```

-NB: These links are not the same given in the assignment description.
-We decided against using the links provided in the assignment description, because we ran into issues with the zabbix-release packages giving us the wrong version on Zabbix Proxy.
-For example we would end up with version 4, 5, or 6.2 beta.
-Neither of these versions were compatible with our server, which was set up with version 6.0.
-We needed the Zabbix Proxy version 6.0.x, because the major release version of Zabbix Proxy need to match the major release version of the Zabbix Server it will be connected to (Zabbix, 2019).
-We got our downloads from the zabbix repo listed in our references.
+NB: The download links we used are not the ones that were given in the assignment description.
+We decided against using those, because we ran into issues with the zabbix-release packages giving us the wrong version on Zabbix Proxy.
+E.g we would end up with version 4, 5, or 6.2 beta.
+None of those versions were compatible with our server, which ran on version 6.0.
+We needed the Zabbix Proxy version 6.0.x, because the major release version has to be same on both server and proxy to establish a connection (Zabbix, 2019).
+We got our downloads from the official Zabbix repo listed in our references.

 ### 3.1.2.
 Configuring MariaDB database for the proxy to use

-After we finished installing Zabbix Proxy, we installed and configured the database, using MariaDB, according to both the guide, and the assignment description.
+After we finished installing the Zabbix Proxy, we installed and configured the MariaDB database, in accordance with both the guide, and the assignment description.

 The following block of code describes the installation of MariaDB on VM2: